benakrish/benakrish/README.md

 - 👋 Hi, I’m @benakrish
 - 👀 I’m interested in creating games, investing software, and asset management systems.
 - 🌱 I’m currently learning advanced data structures and complex Java implementations.
-- 💞️ I’m looking to collaborate on a new crypto investing app.
 - 📫 How to reach me: benakrish0@gmail.com

 <!---